Insights > Article > Posted: 2026-Feb-11, Updated:

 Variable Sightlines:

-Instead of one-size-fits-all frames, modern systems use "dummy sashes" and staggered frame depths to ensure that every pane of glass—whether it opens or not—looks perfectly symmetrical.
+Instead of one-size-fits-all frames, modern systems use "dummy sashes" and staggered frame depths to ensure that every pane of glass, whether it opens or not, looks perfectly symmetrical.

-• Aluminium-Clad Wood: Wood on the inside for beauty, powder-coated aluminium on the outside for zero maintenance.
+Clean lines, professional look. uses wood on the inside for beauty, powder-coated aluminium on the outside for zero maintenance.

-High-Tech Performance, Low-Profile Look
+High-Tech Performance, Evolving Low-Profile Look

 Vacuum Insulated Glass (VIG):

-This is the game-changer.
-VIG units are only 6mm to 10mm thick (the same as a single historic pane) but offer the insulation of a 1-inch thick triple-glazed unit.
+Although not readily available, VIG units are only 6mm to 10mm thick (the same as a single historic pane) but offer the insulation of a 1-inch thick triple-glazed unit.
 This allows for deep, historic millwork profiles without the "bug-eye" look of thick glass.

 Argon & Low-E Coatings: